lyteword/chspurgeon-tod/volume-2/psalm-46.md

 **Verse 10.** *Be still, and know,* etc. As you must come and *see* Ps 46:8, so come and *hear* what the Lord saith to those enemies of yours. *John Trapp.*

 **Verse 11.** *The Lord of hosts is with us.* On Tuesday Mr. Wesley could with difficulty be understood, though he often attempted to speak.
 At last, with all the strength he had, he cried out, "The best of all is, God is with us."
 Again, raising his hand, and waving it in triumph, he exclaimed with thrilling effect, "The best of all is, God is with us."
 These words seem to express the leading feature of his whole life, God had been with him from early childhood; his providence had guided him through all the devious wanderings of human life; and now, when he was entering the "valley of the shadow of death, "the same hand sustained him. *From "Wesley and his Coadjutors.
-By Rev. W. C. Larrabee, A.M.
-Edited by Rev. B. F. Tefft, D.D.
-Cincinnati.
+By Rev. W. C. Larrabee, A. M. Edited by Rev. B. F. Tefft, D. D. Cincinnati.
 1851."*

 ## Hints to the Village Preacher